How to Do Diagonal Lunge With Reach Down

-• Start this exercise with your arms by your sides and your feel hip-width apart.
+1. Start this exercise with your arms by your sides and your feet hip-width apart.
 Make sure that your head is in line with your shoulders, hips, and knees.
 This is the start position.

-• Take a step diagonally forward (i.e. at about 45 degrees to your body) with your right leg.
-Bend your right knee a little and transfer your weight to the front (right) leg.
+2. Take a step diagonally forward at about 45 degrees to your body with your right leg.
+Bend your right knee a little and transfer your weight to the front right leg.
 Fold forward at the hips and reach for the ground.
-Keep your back in a straight, strong line; at no point during the exercise should your back ground.
+Keep your back in a straight, strong line; at no point during the exercise should your background.

-• Push off with your front (right leg) and return to the start position, and perform the exercise on the left side.
+3. Push off with your front right leg and return to the start position, and perform the exercise on the left side.
 Repeat for the required number of repetitions, alternating sides.

 4. As you gain familiarity with this exercise, try to take larger steps forward diagonally, and bend the knee of the front leg more, making sure that your knee doesn't travel in front of your toes.